WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 This is why, in today’s post, we will discuss several WordPress maintenance checklists to help you maintain a healthy website.

-While it doesn’t require your full-time attention, reviewing your website’s health, security, and performance status is critical to running a successful online business.
+Reviewing your website’s health, security, and performance status is critical to running a successful online business.
+However, it does not need your full-time attention.

 Why is Website Maintenance Important in WordPress?

-Think of your website like a car.
-The durability of it depends on how you use and maintain it.
+Think of your website as a car.
+Its durability depends on how you use and maintain it.

 If you regularly check and change oil, service plugs, check and change tires, lights, etc., The longer the car will serve you in good condition.
-On the other hand, if you neglect maintenance but keep driving the vehicle, performance issues might pile up to the extent that the car suddenly breaks down.
+On the other hand, if you neglect maintenance but keep driving the vehicle, performance issues pile up.
+They pile up to the extent that the car suddenly breaks down.

 The WordPress ecosystem is constantly evolving.
-Updates happen several times yearly, as do the products and services you use to build and manage your website – plugins, themes, scripts, etc.
+Updates happen several times yearly.
+The same goes for the products and services you use to build and manage your website.
+These include plugins, themes, scripts, etc.

-As you keep publishing content, changing designs, adding and deleting plugins, and adding scripts, your website database grows in size and data.
+You keep publishing content.
+You keep changing designs.
+You keep adding and deleting plugins.
+You also keep adding scripts.
+As a result, your website database grows in size and data.

-Considering all this stuff and extra third-party codes that go into your site, there is a big chance your website security, health, and performance are at risk if you fail to check and keep a regular website maintenance culture.
+Considering all this stuff and extra third-party codes that go into your site, there is a big chance your website security, health, and performance are at risk.
+This happens if you fail to check and keep a regular website maintenance culture.

-Website maintenance is essential to improve search engine visibility and user experience, ensure plugins and theme compatibility, prevent WordPress downtime and potential security vulnerabilities, optimize performance, etc.
+Website maintenance is essential to improving search engine visibility and user experience.
+It ensures plugins and theme compatibility.
+It prevents WordPress downtime and potential security vulnerabilities.
+It also optimizes performance, etc.

 While the WordPress maintenance checklist on this list looks like a bit of work, you can automate many tasks.
 In the other part of this post, I will show you a few ways to make things as easy as possible.

-Before we review the best practices for maintaining WordPress sites, let’s quickly unravel the confusion on how often it is ideal for keeping your WordPress site in top shape.
+Before we review the best practices for maintaining WordPress sites, let’s quickly unravel the confusion.
+How often is it ideal to keep your WordPress site in top shape?

 How Often Should You Perform WordPress Maintenance?

-The size of your site is a significant factor to take into consideration.
-The more content, plugins, resources, and database sizes, the more frequently you may want to check or perform maintenance for your WordPress website.
+The size of your site is a significant factor to consider.
+The more content, plugins, resources, and database sizes your WordPress website has.
+The more often you want to check or do maintenance.

 Also, the WordPress maintenance schedule will vary from solo entrepreneurs, small businesses, and web development agencies to large-scale companies.